nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 [Graphical User Interface (GUI)](#user-interface), offering job application management that is suited for your specific needs and preferences.

+### First Time at JobFindr?

+_Welcome onboard JobFindr!
+Let us be part of your job search journey!_

+1. To get started with JobFindr, refer to the [Quick Star](#quick-start) below.
+2. After setting up JobFindr on your computer, you can get started with a Quick Tutorial to get familiar with the features.
+3. You may also explore JobFindr at your own pace, you can refer to the [Feature](#features) section for all the available features on JobFindr.

+### Experienced at JobFindr

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start